ADHD Supergirls

 Another reason I found the school’s statement frustrating leads me to my second point:

-Most Schools are Unqualified to Recognize ADHD in Girls
+Some Schools are Do Not Recognize ADHD in Girls

 adhd masking in girls